b. Breslau, Germany (now Wroclaw, Poland), January 30, 1862

 Walter Damrosch was part of a New York musical dynasty.
-He followed closely in the footsteps of his father, Leopold, a musical giant who had founded the Oratorio Society of New York, established German opera at the Metropolitan Opera, and conducted a single season of the New York Philharmonic Society.
-Both Walter and his older brother Frank, a conductor and music educator, directed the Oratorio Society at various times.
-Frank was chorus master at the Met, and Walter was assistant conductor, at first with his father, and continuing under Anton Seidl after Leopold’s death in 1885.
+He followed closely in the footsteps of his father, Leopold, a musical giant who had founded the Oratorio Society of New York, established German opera at the Metropolitan Opera, and conducted a single season of the New York Philharmonic.
+Walter and his older brother, Frank, a conductor and music educator, both directed the Oratorio Society at various times.
+While Frank was chorus master at the Metropolitan Opera, Walter was the assistant conductor, at first with his father, and then continuing under Anton Seidl after Leopold’s death in 1885.
 Most notably, Walter took over his late father’s music director position at the New York Symphony Society at the age of 23.
 With this orchestra, he secured Carnegie Hall as its main concert hall, sharing the podium at the opening concert on May 5, 1891, with Piotr Ilyich Tchaikovsky.
 He led the ensemble in the US premiere of Tchaikovsky’s Sixth Symphony, later premiering important works by Rachmaninoff and Gershwin.

-Walter Damrosch was elected to conduct the New York Philharmonic Society’s 1902–03 season in part because the board knew of his good relationship with Andrew Carnegie, their new president.
+Walter Damrosch was elected to conduct the New York Philharmonic 1902–03 season in part because the board knew of his good relationship with Andrew Carnegie, their new president.
 Damrosch defeated his predecessor, Emil Paur, by a vote of 46 to 13.
-Unfortunately, Walter Damrosch’s season was almost as ruinous as Leopold’s had been a quarter century earlier.
-Walter, however, was able to plant a seed that would ultimately change the Orchestra’s financial future.
-Subscriptions were flagging while competition from other ensembles increased; what the Philharmonic Society needed was a permanent orchestra fund.
-Thus was born the Orchestra’s future, Damrosch created the Orchestra’s endowment, a permanent fund open to the organization in case subscriptions slowed.
+Unfortunately, Walter Damrosch’s season was almost as ruinous as Leopold’s had been a quarter-century earlier.
+Subscriptions were coming to a lull while competition from other ensembles increased.
+To ensure the Orchestra’s future, Damrosch created the Orchestra’s endowment, a permanent fund open to the organization in case subscriptions slowed.